nfcd/structuralGeology/README.md

 3. Functions in the functions folder
 4. Notebooks in the notebooks folder

+I think the best way to run the notebooks is in [VSCode](https://code.visualstudio.com).
+Note that you will need to install the Python, and Jupyter extensions.
+And of course you will need a Python distribution, the base environment of the Anaconda distribution works fine.

 The list of notebooks is as follows:

 1. [Orientation](/notebooks/nb1_orientation.ipynb)